bmeares/chess/README.md

 - Displays the remaining number of pieces on the board
 - Exchange pawns for other pieces when reaching the other side of the board
 - 0, 1, or 2 player modes

+**Simulation mode:**
+Enter "s" at any menu prompt to enter Simulation Mode.
+From here you can run up to 1000 games and see the resulting statistics.
+This feature is functional yet is still under construction, so let me know if you have any suggestions!

 This project demonstrates inheritance by using six types of pieces, each with its own scan() function.
 The program tracks players' remaining moves and pieces